cns-iu/4025C_VR/Object Import/AutoCAD_To_STL.md

   <sub>Fig.11 Then extrude the star shape.
 We used a thickness of 30.</sub>
 </p>

 In the physical world these star shapes are cut from 3mm thick acrylic.
 In our case the shape had to be scaled up by x10 to extrude successfully.
-To keep the right proportions thickness is also multiplied x10.
+To keep the right proportions, thickness is also multiplied x10.

 <p align="center">
   <img src="images/AC-STL9.png" width="400">